 Types of Rolling

 Types of rolling are wide for this process.
-However, we will learn rolling types after understanding the basic working philosophy of the rolling process.
+However, we will learn rolling types in this article after understanding the basic terminology & working philosophy of the rolling process.

 Terminology in Rolling of Metals